Jerusalem: After 30 Years of Hope and Failure, What’s Next for Israel/Palestine?

 But now, three decades and thousands of Israeli and (mostly) Palestinian deaths later, the hoped-for peace resulting in two states built on the cry of Palestinian civil society for dignity and independence, and the aspirations of Israelis to finally be accepted by the Arab world in a secure state of their own, is in deep trouble.
 Countless peace efforts — from Annapolis to Aqaba, including one I personally worked on under the auspices of Secretary of State John Kerry, and even an Arab Peace Initiative failed to achieve further progress.

 Even before President Trump’s announcement, the Israeli-Palestinian peace process was already on the precipice: Palestinians were increasingly despondent that facts on the ground meant that it was no longer possible to achieve a state of their own in the West Bank and Gaza.
 Israelis themselves seem to have turned away from two states: Just weeks ago, Prime Minister Netanyahu stated firmly, “the Jordan Valley will always remain part of Israel.
 We will continue to settle it.”
 Indeed, the number of Israeli settlers in the West Bank’s 130 settlements has expanded from 270,000 when the 1993 peace deal was signed, to 400,000 today; 600,000 if East Jerusalem is included.
 But it’s not just the overall number of settlers.
 It’s about where they live.
-About 90,000 live deep in the West Bank on the Palestinian side of the Security Barrier, a number that rose 20,000 during the Obama administration.
+About 90,000 live deep in the West Bank on the Palestinian side of the Security Barrier, a number that rose 20,000 during the Barack Obama administration.
 As time passes, the situation becomes ever more complicated.
 Soon, we’ll reach a tipping point where neither Israelis nor Palestinians believe separation is possible.

 Turning back to today, why is the status of Jerusalem such a massive deal?
 Deeply held religious views make Jerusalem absolutely vital to Christians, Jews, and Muslims around the world — and to Israelis and Palestinians on the ground.
 Decades ago, the international community wisely decided that since no group could live without it, everyone would need a stake in Jerusalem — by sharing it in some meaningful way — for peace to even have the possibility to prevail.

 And why do U.S. views matter so much?
 Because as the broker of Israeli-Palestinian negotiations, at least the pretense that Washington would be neutral in negotiations — despite its longstanding support of Israel — was absolutely vital to bring the Palestinians into negotiations under U.S. auspices.
-Without the pretense neutrality, Washington would not have the ability to mediate.
+Without the pretense of neutrality, Washington would not have the ability to mediate.

 So now, following Trump’s Jerusalem announcement, the results have been predictable: The PLO, which entered into the peace process decades ago based on U.S. assurances that all issues would be negotiated, is humiliated.
 The armed group Hamas is enraged.
 Arab leaders who may have wanted to support compromise will now find it more difficult to do so.
 Americans overseas (including diplomats) are less secure, as evidenced by the many security warnings issued by U.S. embassies.
 Israel, which has angered Arab populations throughout the region, is less secure and less likely to be accepted.
 And by turning our back on the international consensus once again — as we did in our withdrawal from the Paris climate agreement — we have lost the standing to lead in the eyes of the world.